zynga/jasy/readme.md

 details have a look at [the official documentation](https://github.com/zynga/jasy/wiki/Installation).

-### Cloning via GIT
+### Cloning via Git

 Otherwise feel free to install using setup.py or running jasy locally from the inside the cloned folder.
 Both should work fine.

-Please be aware that the `master` branch is unstable.
-If you require stability check out one of the release tags like "0.6.1".
+*Please be aware that the `master` branch is unstable.
+If you require stability check out one of the release tags like "0.6.1".*

 ## Generate API documentation